lucashuet93/botbuilder-proactivemessaging/node/broadcastingSample/bot/README.md

 ### Extend the Conversation Reference Storage to use External Storage

-1. Next, we will extend the `ConversationInMemoryStorageService` class to allow storing refences in cloud (or probably any other external storage of your choice).
-To do that we created a new class `ConversationAzureStorageService` extending the first one.
+1. Next, extend the `ConversationInMemoryStorageService` class to allow storing refences in cloud (or probably any other external storage of your choice).
+To do that create a new class `ConversationAzureStorageService` extending the first one.

 The constructor of `ConversationAzureStorageService` gets the url to an endpoint that will do the storing: